Operation Yewtree: Criminal investigation

-The Metropolitan Police launched a criminal investigation on 19 October 2012 as, in addition to the historic allegations of child sex abuse by Savile, there were "lines of inquiry involving living people that require formal investigation".
+The Metropolitan Police launched a criminal investigation on 19 October 2012 as, in addition to the historic allegations of child sex abuse by Savile, it stated that it was pursuing over 400 separate lines of inquiry based on evidence of 200 witnesses via 14 police forces across the UK.
+On 25 October, the police reported that the number of possible victims was "fast approaching 300".
+It was also reported that police were looking at allegations that three doctors in hospitals with which Savile had been associated had been involved in the abuse of young people in their care.

 The criminal investigations within Operation Yewtree were led by Detective Chief Inspector Michael Orchard as the Senior Investigating Officer and overseen by Chief Superintendent Keith Niven, head of the Metropolitan Police's child abuse investigation command, and by December 2012, 30 officers were involved with the case.
 Noting that the operation was "dealing with alleged abuse on an unprecedented scale" and that it "empowered a staggering number of victims to come forward to report the sexual exploitation which occurred during their childhood", Commander Peter Spindler said that: "We are dealing with a major criminal investigation.
 This is a watershed moment for child abuse investigations and Yewtree will be a landmark investigation."

-The operation follows three strands: allegations against Savile, allegations against Savile and others, and allegations just involving others.
+The operation followed three strands: allegations against Savile, allegations against Savile and others, and allegations just involving others.
 On 11 December, the Metropolitan Police stated that the investigation of the abuse undertaken by Savile had been completed and the report into his alleged offending, Giving Victims a Voice, was released in January 2013.
+A total of 589 alleged victims of abuse had come forward in the inquiry, of whom 450 alleged abuse by Savile.
+Of the alleged victims, 82% were female and 80% were children or young people.
+There were 31 allegations of rape by Savile across seven police force areas.
+Commander Spindler said: "Savile's offending peaked in the 70s and what we... will be showing... is how he used his position in society... to get his sexual gratification."
+The operation had involved 30 police officers, and its cost so far was estimated at £2 million.

 The investigation into "others" continued after the Savile investigation concluded.
 In May 2013, The New York Times reported that "at least 69 police officers and staff members" were involved in the operation and that many of the suspects were celebrities.
 The operation passed files to South Yorkshire Police in the investigation of Cliff Richard, and passed files to North Yorkshire Police in the investigation of Jimmy Tarbuck.
 Neither case resulted in charges.
 In June 2016, after child abuse allegations regarding Clement Freud were made public, it was reported that Operation Yewtree had been passed information about Freud in 2012 when two alleged victims made accusations to the NSPCC.